Mightyfrong/gallifreyan-translation-helper/README.md

 Please recognize this tool ***not*** as a translator: it serves the purpose of quicker impressions of writing syntax.
 The artistic composition is, and should be, your challenge.
 Please do not use any of these outputs for an immediate tattoo template!

 ---
+## Disclaimer

+Gallifreyan is based on the Doctor Who TV Series by BBC.
+All writing systems are based on the shows artwork but finally fan based and made up.
+The shows graphics do not translate to anything.
+But these awesome writing systems do.

+The creators of the Gallifreyan Translation Helper do not guarantee for correct output and strongly recommend to let everything be proofread by people that are comfortable with the respective system.
+Head over to the fine people of [r/gallifreyan](https://www.reddit.com/r/gallifreyan/) for advice.

+---
 ## Abstract

 See the [wiki](https://github.com/Mightyfrong/gallifreyan-translation-helper/wiki) for a high-level overview of the project.
 The rest of this documentation is planned to follow.